jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 for inserting new link markup or editing existing link markup interactively.
 This command can be used to insert links of any form: either inline links, reference links, or plain URLs in angle brackets.
-The URL or `[reference]` label, link text, and optional title are entered through a series of prompts.
+The URL or reference label, link text, and optional title are provided through a series of prompts.
 The type of link is determined by which values are provided:

-*   If a URL and link text are given, insert an inline link:
+*   Given a URL and link text, insert an inline link:
     `[text](url)`.
-*   If a reference label and text are given, insert a reference link: `[text][reference]`.
+*   Given a `[reference]` and link text, insert a reference link: `[text][reference]`.
-*   If only link text is given, insert an implicit reference link:
+*   Given only link text, insert an implicit reference link:
     `[text][]`.
-*   If only a URL is given, insert a plain URL link:
+*   Given only a URL, insert a plain URL:
     `<url>`.

 Similarly, `C-c C-i` (`markdown-insert-image`) is a general command for